strontic/strontic.github.io/xcyclopedia/library/msiexec.exe-0BDEAEA7BB4AE7822416CD37EA8EE00D.md

 ## Possible Misuse

 *The following table contains possible examples of `msiexec.exe` being misused.
-While `msiexec.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `msiexec.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --